Support Raising Philosophy: Japan 2022

-The first thing to do is to change your view of support raising.
+The first thing to ask yourself is how might I need to change my view of support raising?

-1. Getting people to help you pay for something you can’t afford
+- Getting people to help you pay for something you can’t afford.

-- Providing people an opportunity to serve God
+- Providing potential supporters an opportunity to serve God.

-- Allowing people a chance to be involved in reaching Japanese people
+- Allowing people a chance to be involved in reaching the lost.

-- A opportunity for you to see God provide and care for you
+- An opportunity for you to see God provide and care for you.

-People have a need to give, to be involved in good things.
-They don’t want to be left out of something exciting or meaningful.
+As Christians, we have a need to give, to be involved in good things.
+We don’t want to be left out of something exciting or meaningful.
 Many Christians would love to be directly involved in world missions but are unable to travel.
 Many do not have the opportunity or availability to go themselves.
-Giving to you enables them to be directly involved in reaching and ministering to the Japanese people without ever leaving home.
+Supporting a mission trip enables them to be directly involved in reaching and ministering to people around the world without ever leaving home.

-- Numbers 18:21 and Ch.
-35 point out the Israelites responsibility to use their tithes to fund the work of the Levites
+- Numbers 18:21 and Chapter 35 point out the Israelites responsibility to use their tithes to fund the work of the Levites.

 - Leviticus 27:30, Malachi 3:10 reiterate the Old Testament mandate setting aside one-tenth of all Israel’s wealth for the Lord’s work.